My Top Long For 2017: Cemtrex

 Cemtrex (NASDAQ:CETX) is a small industrials company out of Long Island, NY.
 You've likely never heard of it, but it immediately needs to be on your radar because of its low valuation, high appetite for growth, and positioning in several different, but favorable global markets.
-This stock is a classic high risk, high reward small-cap with an attractive, yet unrecognized growth profile.
+This stock is a classic high risk, high reward small cap with an attractive, yet unrecognized growth profile.
 Based upon a projected fair value of $19.41/share, the stock has implied upside of 163%.

 Source: Cemtrex